ENCCS/hpda-python/content/optimization.rst

       which is called thousands of times!
 Moving the module import to the top level saves considerable time.

 Performance optimization
 ------------------------

 Once we have identified the bottlenecks, we need to make the corresponding code go faster.
+The specific optimization can vary widely based on the computational load (how big or small the data is, and how frequently a function is executed) and particular problem at hand.
+Nevertheless, we present some common methods which can be handy to know.

 Algorithm optimization